WP-API/docs/extending-the-rest-api/modifying-responses.md

 ### Non-Single Metadata

-Non-single meta fields have an array of values per post, instead of one value per post.
-Each of those values is stored in a separate row in the postmeta table.
+Non-single meta fields have an array of values per object, instead of one value per object.
+Each of those values is stored in a separate row in the meta table.

 The `array` and `object` types can be used with non-single meta fields as well.
-For example, if the “release” meta key from earlier had single set to false, the following JSON data could be accepted.
+For example, if the “release” meta key from earlier had `single` set to `false`, the following JSON data could be accepted.

 ```json
 {